mattm/sql-style-guide/README.md

 Simplified Chinese version here: [中文版](https://github.com/huangxinping/sql-style-guide/blob/zh-cn/README.md)

+**If you are looking for a remote data role at a fantastic company [Help Scout](https://www.helpscout.com/) is currently hiring a [Senior Product Analyst](https://jobs.lever.co/helpscout/b4d453c0-dfee-46e4-85e8-b711d2f0cf37).**

 ## Example

 Here's a non-trivial query to give you an idea of what this style guide looks like in the practice: